 Your Italy travel specialist can not only guide you to the best restaurants in a specific town or city to enjoy traditional food, but can also help organize other ways for you to indulge in seasonal flavors.
 A food tour with a private guide can uncover the variety of flavors of an Italian Christmas, while a cooking class in a private kitchen can reveal exceptional homemade comforts and long-held family secrets.

-Best Christmas Culinary Traditions in Italy: Feast of the Seven Fishes • Natale lunch with antipasto spread, pasta, and meat dishes • Santo Stefano leftovers
+Best Christmas Culinary Traditions in Italy: Feast of the Seven Fishes • Natale lunch with antipasto, pasta, and meat dishes • Santo Stefano leftovers

 Feast of the Seven Fishes, Christmas Eve

-Feast of the Seven Fishes refers to the Christmas Eve dinner that Italians celebrate during the festive season.
-As the name suggests, the dinner is a mix of seafood dishes and no meat is served.
+Feast of the Seven Fishes refers to the Christmas Eve dinner Italians celebrate.
+As the name suggests, it is a mix of seafood dishes and no meat is served.

 Gnocchi is popular during Christmas in northern Italy, while buckwheat spaghetti is a classic in Veneto.
 Biscotti, pandoro, torrone, and panettone are typical sweet treats that follow the Feast of the Seven Fishes.